 The Best and Worst Frozen Fast Food Desserts

 From shakes to a perfectly swirled soft serve, frozen fast food desserts tend to be friendly on the wallet—but the waistline?
 Not so much.
 While there are no illusions that frozen fast food desserts are healthy, they vary wildly when it comes to just how much of an indulgence they are.
 For example, a fresh banana shake from Sonic might seem harmless, but it isn’t actually healthy.
-At 57 grams of sugar, it has more of the white stuff than serving of Oreos.
+At 37 grams of sugar, it has more sugar than six Oreo cookies.

 Of course, if you want a treat without messing with your flat belly progress, there are some ways to help keep the calories and sugar in check.
 Choose the smallest option available—a mini or kid-size is often plenty, and will be half the fat as a large.
 Keeping toppings and mix-ins to a minimum will also help improve the nutritional profile of the treat, so skip the chocolate syrup, caramel, whipped cream, candied nuts, and cookie dough chunks.
 Keep in mind that the “healthier” options are also packed with artificial ingredients and additives like cellulose gum and carrageenan.

-To help you make better decisions the next time you’re at the drive-thru, we ranked 10 of the best and worst frozen fast food desserts.
+To help you make better decisions the next time you’re at the drive-thru, we ranked 11 of the best and worst frozen fast food desserts.
 Based on calories, fat content, and sugar, we determined which frozen sweet are just that—treats—and which are downright devilish.
-For more guidance on how to cut back on added sugars in your diet, pick up a copy of The 14-Day No Sugar Diet—it’s filled with healthy swaps, expert advice, and easy-to-follow meal plans.

 The Best Frozen Fast Food Desserts